 A 6-foot-tall vinyl privacy fence is proposed to screen the northern and eastern boundaries of the PD.
 The request will leave an approximately 50-foot-wide strip of R-1 zoned property along the northern boundary, which is developed and utilized as a Duke Energy electric utility easement.
 The maximum density for single-family residential development in the Neighborhood future land use is 5 dwelling units per gross acre.
 The associated PD Plan depicts a maximum of 72 lots; this constitutes an overall density of 4.38 dwelling units per acre on the 16.43-acre site.
 The maximum height of the development is proposed at 40-feet.
 Lots are dimensioned at 40-feet-wide by 115-feet-long.
-The PD Standards proposes to establish the following setbacks: 25-feet from the front property line; 15-feet from a secondary front property line; 5-feet from a side property line; and 20-feet from a rear property line.
-Accessory structures would be allowed in side and rear yards with a reduced setback of 5-feet from property lines.
+The requested PD Standards propose to establish the following setbacks: 25-feet from the front property line; 15-feet from a secondary front property line; 5-feet from a side property line; and 20-feet from a rear property line.
+Accessory structures would be allowed in the side and rear yards with a reduced setback of 5-feet from property lines.

 The PD plan indicates that approximately 7.77 acres will be preserved as open space (approximately 47.29%).
 In lieu of providing aggregate open space for Phase 3, the petitioner has identified that the development will have connectivity to the existing Phases 1 and 2.
 Aggregate open space will feature a clubhouse with a pool, playground equipment, and two dog parks.
 In preliminary discussions with the applicant, it was indicated that the City's open space (minimum of 40%) requirement exceeds that which was approved by Marion County on the first two phases (minimum of 20%).
-In order to maintain consistency with the ongoing development, the PD Plan meets the City's requirements in Phase 3, while applying the amenities from the first two phases to the entirety of the development (approximately 5% aggregate open space).
-In the PD Standards Book, the petitioner notes that the amenities provided in Phases 1 and 2 are adequately sized to accommodate the residents of all three phases.
+In order to maintain consistency with the ongoing development, the PD Plan meets the City's requirements in Phase 3 in consideration of open space provided in Phase I and II (approximately 5% aggregate open space).
+The PD Standards Book notes that the amenities provided in Phases 1 and 2 are adequately sized to accommodate the residents of all three phases.